viur-framework/webawesome/packages/webawesome/docs/docs/components/combobox.md

 ### Labels

-Use the `label` attribute to give the select an accessible label.
+Use the `label` attribute to give the combobox an accessible label.
 For labels that contain HTML, use the `label` slot instead.

 ```html {.example}
 <wa-combobox label="Select one"  class="combobox-remote">